cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests/index.md

 In addition to this, WireMock.NET also allows for the creation of dynamic [response templates](https://github.com/WireMock-Net/WireMock.Net/wiki/Response-Templating) that include data from the request.
 This allows you to create responses that vary based on the details of the request, which can be useful for testing edge cases or simulating the behavior of a real service.

 Another powerful feature of WireMock.NET is the ability to simulate service behavior with [Scenarios and States](https://github.com/WireMock-Net/WireMock.Net/wiki/Scenarios-and-States).
 You can easily simulate different states of a service and switch between them.
 This can be useful for testing how your code handles different types of failures or responses from a service.

+> To lear more about the possibilities of WireMock.NET I highly recommend a walkthrough the [WireMock Wiki page](https://github.com/WireMock-Net/WireMock.Net/wiki)